paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step6.md

 ## Add a the subscription `onMovieAdded`

-Subscribe to the event, `onMovieAdded` by copying and pasting the following into the new tab you just created on GraphQL Playground.
+**Task 3:** Subscribe to the event, `onMovieAdded` by copying and pasting the following into the new tab you just created on GraphQL Playground.

 `
 subscription onMovieAdded {